GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-rl-pong/README.md

     It might take about 10 minutes before the first checkpoint is saved, and it might take a few hours before the trained model can consistently win a some points.
 It might take about 20 hours of training before the trained model can consistently win games.

+---

+*Disclaimer: This is not an official Google product but sample code provided for an educational purpose*